Timothy Jesudason

 RCN 1099776

-A child dies every two minutes from malaria.
+A child dies every minute from malaria.
 We are one of the world’s leading non profit organisations specialising in protecting the most vulnerable from the burden of malaria and other communicable diseases.
 To know more about how we spend your money and where we work, please visit our website.

 Donation summary